starship/starship/docs/pt-BR/config/README.md

 The `daml` module shows the currently used [Daml](https://www.digitalasset.com/developers) SDK version when you are in the root directory of your Daml project.
 The `sdk-version` in the `daml.yaml` file will be used, unless it's overridden by the `DAML_SDK_VERSION` environment variable.
 Por padrão o módulo vai exibir se uma das condições a seguir for atendida:

-- The current directory contains a `daml.yaml` file
+- O diretório atual contem um arquivo `daml.yaml`

 ### Opções